patorjk/grunt-figlet/README.md

 ### Options

-This task primary delegates to [FIGlet.js](https://github.com/patorjk/figlet.js).
-It takes in the same options.
+This task primary delegates to [FIGlet.js](https://github.com/patorjk/figlet.js), though it takes in some additional options.

 #### options.text
 Type: `String`